SharksZhang/ReadNotes/English/51talk/BusinessEnglishConversation.md

 ### lesson3 About your business activities

 - competitors
-- at an affordable price This series of products are at an affordable price. low
+- at an affordable price This series of products are at an affordable price.
 - a large client base.
 The company has built up a large client base.
 - provide service to.
 We cannot provide service to customers in your city.
 - interative.
 Our English software is a piece of interactive educational software.